skillrepos/ccode/labs.md

 ---

-## Step 10: Test the Complete System
+## Optional (to do when time allows and all other steps have completed): Test the Complete System
 **What we're doing:** Using skills, subagents, and hooks together.
 **Why:** Real workflows combine multiple advanced features.